Nailer/parkEase/README.md

 # ParkEase
-ParkEase is a smart parking coordination platform for crowded venues like stadiums, airports, hotels, or large churches.
-It enables real-time notifications between vehicle owners when cars block each other, reducing congestion and delays, with verifiable parking events powered by the Lisk blockchain.

-# ParkEase

 ParkEase is a smart parking coordination platform designed for crowded environments such as stadiums, airports, hotels, large religious centers, and event venues.
 It enables real-time communication between vehicle owners when parking congestion causes vehicles to block one another, eliminating delays, confusion, and unnecessary traffic buildup.